Leadership

 A male nurse in scrubs drinking his morning coffee at home while scrolling on his phone and leaning against the kitchen counter

-Understanding Turnover in Nursing
+Understanding turnover in nursing

 Nurse turnover refers to the rate at which nurses leave a healthcare setting and are replaced.
 This churn often leads to a disruptive work environment and impacts the quality of patient care.

-Causes of Turnover in Nursing
+Causes of turnover in nursing

 A nurse's job satisfaction is tied to multiple factors, including work environment, patient interactions, and professional development opportunities.
-When these factors aren’t adequately addressed, nurses may feel undervalued and start looking for opportunities elsewhere or leave the nursing industry entirely.
+When these factors aren’t adequately addressed, nurses may feel undervalued and start looking for opportunities elsewhere or leave the healthcare industry entirely.

-Burnout and Stress
+Burnout and stress

 Nursing is a demanding profession involving long hours, high patient loads and stressful situations.
 Without adequate support mechanisms, nurses may experience burnout, leading to increased turnover.

-Lack of Recognition and Support
+Lack of recognition and support

 Feeling unappreciated or unsupported can significantly contribute to nurse turnover.
 This includes a lack of recognition for work, minimal opportunities for advancement, and insufficient institutional support.

-Insufficient Compensation and Benefits
+Insufficient compensation and benefits

 Competitive salaries and benefits are important for retaining nursing staff.
 If nurses believe they aren’t adequately compensated for their efforts, they may look for opportunities elsewhere.

-Inadequate Staffing
+Inadequate coverage

 Besides internal factors like dissatisfaction or burnout, sometimes external opportunities are a factor.
 Attractive openings in other facilities, especially those offering higher salaries or better working conditions, can entice nurses to leave their existing positions.
 And many healthcare professionals can’t — or don’t want to — work full time or as an employee.
 More and more want to work on their own terms.

-Effects of Nurse Turnover
+Effects of nurse turnover

 High nurse turnover rates translate to high costs associated with recruiting, hiring and training replacements.
+In 2024, the cost of nurse turnover increased 7.5%, bringing the average cost of replacing an acute-care RN to $56,300 (the range is $45,100 to $67,500).

 Frequent staff changes can cause inconsistencies in patient care, which involves the daily attention, services and treatments provided to patients.
 These irregularities can lead to varied levels of attentiveness and care procedures.